nodejs/nodejs.dev/src/documentation/0049-node-module-events/index.md

 ## `emitter.removeAllListeners()`

-Removes all listeners of an event emitter object listening to a specific event:
+Removes all listeners of an `EventEmitter` object listening to a specific event:

 ```js
 door.removeAllListeners('open')